GUIDELINES FOR MEDIA ACCREDITATION FOR THE 2026 EKITI STATE GOVERNORSHIP ELECTION

 JOURNALISTS ARE TO:

-- Display their INEC-issued identification tags prominently at all times on Election Day.
+- Display their identification tags issued by the Commission at all times on Polling Day.

-- Be present at polling units from the commencement of polls to cover all stages of the process, including voter accreditation, voting, counting of ballot papers, and the pasting of results, provided such coverage does not interfere with the polling process or compromise the secrecy of the vote.
+- Be at the Polling Unit from the opening of polls on Election Day to cover all stages of the polling process from voter accreditation, through the voting period, to the counting of ballot papers and pasting of results provided they do not interfere with polling processes or compromise the voters statutory right to secrecy of his/her vote.

-- Cover the deployment of sensitive materials and the retrieval of used and unused sensitive materials after the conclusion of polling.
+- Cover the deployment of sensitive materials and the retrieval of used and unused sensitive materials after the polling processes.

 JOURNALISTS ARE NOT ALLOWED TO:

-- Film or photograph any individual within the polling area without his or her consent.
+- Film or take photographs of any individual within the polling zone without his/her consent.

-- Film or photograph a voter while marking a ballot paper.
+- Film or photograph any voter marking a ballot paper.

-Accredited journalists, like all other persons within the polling environment, shall be subject to the lawful directives of the Presiding Officer.
+Accredited Journalists, like everyone else in the polling environment, shall be subject to the directives and control of the Presiding Officer.

-INEC reserves the right to withdraw or revoke the accreditation of any journalist who defies lawful instructions, violates INEC regulations, or breaches any law, guideline, or professional code governing journalistic practice.
+INEC reserves the right to withdraw or revoke at any time the accreditation of any Journalist who defies the directives of any Presiding Officer or authorised INEC Official or who violates the provisions of any law, regulation, code, or professional codes of Journalism practice.

 NOTE:

-- INEC reserves the right to withhold accreditation from any organisation or journalist whose professional identity cannot be verified.
+- INEC reserves the right to withhold accreditation for any Organisation or Journalist whose professional identity could not be verified.

 - There shall be no manual accreditation.